jenniening/deltaVinaXGB/support/README.md

 ### This sub package is for protein structure preparation only
+This is a independent package of DXGB, you don't need to conduct this under DXGB environment.
 #### install amber tools
 ```
 conda install ambertools -c ambermd